hgarza910/Shipping_ecommerce_proj/README.md

 # E-commerce Shipping Predictor
 ## Overview
-This project focuses on building a predictive calssification model for the E-commerce shipping industry.
+This project focuses on building a predictive classification model for the e-commerce shipping industry.
 The goal is to classify shipments as delivered on time or not by leveraging customer and shipment data obtained from an e-commerce 'company'.
-* A tool to predict the on-time delivery of a package shipped by a company, describes as: Yes or No, the package will be delivered on time.
+* A tool to predict the on-time delivery of a package shipped by a company, described as: Yes or No, the package will be delivered on time.
 * Dataset of 11,000 packages shipped containing package and customer information.
 * Tested many different classification algorithms including Naive Bayes-Gaussian, Logistic Regression, KNN, SVM, Random Forest, and Gradient Boosting.
 * Optimized XGBoost Classifier to reach a model with an accuracy of 67%.